jbostoen/itop-jb-news/documentation.md

 ## Evolution of the API

 Where possible, the news server API will try to respond with a backward compatible response.
+Servers should not provide a newer response, so there's no need for the client to check what API version the server is using.

+### Version 1.1.0

+"target_profiles" has been deprecated and removed.
+It's replaced by the more functional "oql" that can be specified to target an audience.

 ### Version 1.0